Gamify-IT/docs/dev-manuals/achievements/achievement-types.md

 ### Socializer

 The socializer wants to interact and work together with other players.
-Typical achievements would be something like this: `Add x friends`, `Player x rounds of multiplayer`, ...
+Typical achievements would be something like this: `Add x friends`, `Play x rounds of multiplayer`, ...
-For Gamify-IT, achievements like `Player x rounds of Towercrush` or `Player x times with the same player` are possible.
+For Gamify-IT, achievements like `Play x rounds of Towercrush` or `Play x times with the same player` are possible.

 ## Achievement goals